VerticalRelevance/Performance-Testing-Blueprint/README.md

 Have a look at the templates (IaC) and scripts folders.
 These folders do the things necessary to set up and run a distributed performance testing system.

 ### What are the tests in these examples running against?
 These tests run against something called the Gatling demo store.
-It is a public target set up by Gatling for this kind of thing.
+It is a public target set up by Gatling for this kind of thing